Welcome to AusDryEye

 Palatin is developing a truly novel class of drugs that selectively bind to melanocortin receptors (MCR), with both MCR1 and pan-agonists, to directly activate natural pathways that resolve disease inflammation in the eye.
 Melanocortin agonists provide potential advantages over current options to better meet the needs of patients and clinicians by directly addressing harmful inflammation, resulting in rapid, global improvement of affected tissues.
 PL9643 ophthalmic solution is currently undergoing late-stage Phase 3 clinical development which demonstrated improvements in both the signs and symptoms of DED after just 2 weeks of treatment, with no safety signals and excellent tolerability.

-OK-101 is a novel class of chemerin receptor agonist that produces an anti-inflammatory action and reduction in neuropathic pain.
-Inclusion of a lipid ‘anchor’ within the OK-101 drug molecule is designed to decrease washout due to tearing and blinking, and to enhance the ocular residence time of OK-101.
+Topical administration of urcosimod was effective in suppressing corneal pain in a ciliary nerve ligation mouse model of NCP similar to that of gabapentin, a commonly used oral drug for neuropathic pain, given by intraperitoneal injection.
+The pain-relieving potential of urcosimod is very important because a considerable number of dry eye patients with chronic inflammation also suffer from ocular pain.
+Urcosimod is a novel class of chemerin receptor agonist that produces an anti-inflammatory action and reduction in neuropathic pain.
+Inclusion of a lipid ‘anchor’ within the urcosimod drug molecule is designed to decrease washout due to tearing and blinking, and to enhance the ocular residence time of urcosimod.

 Protearin™ is based on the glycoprotein clusterin, a natural, protective component of fluid-tissue interfaces throughout the body.
 Protearin™ targets the final common end point for all forms of dry eye, i.e., damage at the ocular surface and disruption of the ocular surface barrier.
 Preclinical testing and results of Protearin™ make a strong case to use clusterin as a biological drug to prevent or treat not only dry eye but also other corneal disorders involving damage to the ocular surface barrier.
 No drugs are currently on the market to address ocular surface barrier disruption.